 Heading One or more links are available.
-The first three options are available for blank documents, but unavailable when no document is open: Getting Started in MegAlign Pro Create a new alignment project Open a file Import an alignment Create or open a project Import an alignment Add sequences Add sequences end-to-end Watch a training video Add sequences to the project (or add them end-to-end).
-Recent Documents Watch a training video ▼ Recent Documents RP1 project.msa ADH Project.msa Drosophila project.msa ADH project.msa Open a recent document.
+The first three options are available for blank documents, but unavailable when no document is open: Getting Started in MegAlign Pro Create or open a project Open a file Import an alignment Import an alignment Add sequences Add sequences end-to-end Add sequences to the project (or add them end-to-end).
+Watch a training video Watch a training video Recent Documents ▼ Recent Documents RP1 project.msa ADH Project.msa Drosophila project.msa ADH project.msa Open a recent document.